In the Name of the Law (1922 film): 12 years later

 Where is everybody?
-Officer O'Hara is at work, mother O'Hara is with Harry, and Mary is begging for a loan.
+Officer O'Hara is at work, Mother O'Hara is with Harry, and Mary is begging for a loan.
 He heads back to the bank.
 Johnnie finds out Mary is flush with cash.
 He believes she has stolen the money from the bank to save Harry.
 A quarrel breaks out.
 Now, Johnnie decides to use the funds from his safety deposit box to cover his girlfriend's theft.
 How could wholesome Mary steal this money?
 He starts investigating this supposed theft by looking around the bank.
 Johnnie then heads to the back of the bank, further investigating.

 The scene switches.
 The bank is being robbed!
 Mary's screams alert the bank officials a crime is being committed.
 Somebody calls the cops.
 Police rush to the bank.
-Leading the police continent is officer Pat O'Hare.
+Leading the police continent is Officer Pat O'Hare.
 After the police arrive, a policeman gets killed in a shoot-out with the robbers.
 The holdup is thwarted, and all action stops.
-Twenty-five years on the force have taught officer O'Hara to examine all crime scenes.
+Twenty-five years on the force have taught Officer O'Hara to examine all crime scenes.
 He performs his due diligence at the crime scene.
 Officer O'Hare checks the entire bank and then walks around to the back of the bank.
-In the heat of the moment, he believes he finds another one of the robbers.
+In the heat of the moment, he believes he has found another one of the robbers.
 Officer O'Hare fires a single shot.
 Then to his absolute horror, he realizes he has wounded his son - Johnnie.

 The story switches to the trial of Johnnie O'Hara for robbery and murder.
 The prosecutor's case depends only on circumstantial evidence.
 Be that as it may, Johnnie is still on the verge of conviction on all counts.
 A new lawyer for the defense appears.
-The new counselor is none other than Johnnie's brother Harry who is now a full-fledged lawyer.
+The new counselor is Johnnie's brother Harry, a full-fledged lawyer.
 Harry immediately makes a passionate plea for his brother.
 Harry's eloquence strikes everyone in the courtroom.
 Then, Harry finds new direct evidence.
 The latest proof exonerates his brother completely - thank you, Mary!

-Then, as a precursor to similar scenes from the TV series "Perry Mason," the Bank President, Mr. Lucus, stands up.
+Then, as a precursor to similar scenes from the TV series Perry Mason, the Bank President, Mr. Lucus, stands up.
 Overcome with guilt after hearing Harry's appeals, he confesses to the robbery.
 Then he confesses to killing the policeman.
 Even after his confession, Mr. Lucus is still unable to control his emotions of guilt.
 He approaches the bench.
 While facing the judge, Mr. Lucus pulls a gat and shoots himself.

 When the trial concludes, the court dismisses Johnnie's charges.
 As a side note, the criminal charges filed against Harry are tossed.

-When the movie closes, the family believes their luck has changed for the better.
-They are convinced misfortune will no longer deal bad cards.
+When the movie closes, the family believes their luck has improved.
+They are convinced misfortune will no longer deal with bad cards.

 The storyline construction used several sources.